ropensci/treebase/inst/doc/treebase/treebase_github.md

 best_fit <- names(models[which.min(aics)])
 ~~~~

-and confirm the result presented in @Derryberry2011, that the
+and confirm the result presented in Derryberry et al. (2011), that the
 yule.2.rate model is the best fit to the data.

 In this fast-moving field, new methods often become available within the
 time-frame that another manuscript is submitted by its authors and the
 time at which if first appears in print.\
 For instance, the more sophisticated methods available in the more
-recent package, `TreePar`, introduced in @Stadler2011 were not used in
+recent package, `TreePar`, introduced in Stadler (2011b) were not used
-this study.
+in this study.

 We load the new method and format the data as its manual instructs us